How Can You Get Involved and Help the River by Volunteering a Couple Hours of Your Time?

 - Be part of a team and volunteer during the summer with our River Stewards.

 Current Job Openings

-We are putting together our steward team for the summer of 2018 and are accepting applications for college students who are able to receive college credits for field work completed in our program.
+We are putting together our steward team for the summer of 2018.
+Hiring is already closed for paid positions, but we are still accepting applications for college students who are able to receive college credits for field work completed in our program.
 To apply, first check with your school if they offer the opportunity to earn credits in such a way.
 Our program will run from June through August, with most of the hours worked being on the weekends when the river is busiest.
 Download the job description.
 Then if interested, please email us your resume and completed work application.

 Non-college students can always volunteer with us - a great way to help your community and gain experience in the outdoor/conservation field.
 Please contact us to learn more.

 DOWNLOAD A POWERPOINT PRESENTATION about the river and the steward program.